Deaf & Hard of Hearing Services

 Deaf and Hard of Hearing Services

-The Wabash Miami Area Program services Manchester Community Schools, MSD of Wabash County, Peru Community Schools and Wabash City Schools.
+The Wabash Miami Area Program services Manchester Community Schools, MSD of Wabash County, North Miami Community Schools, Peru Community Schools and Wabash City Schools.
 Students who are Deaf or Hard of Hearing are served in the above 4 corporations.

 According to Article 7, Deaf or Hard of Hearing means a disability that with or without amplification, adversely affects the student’s ability to use hearing for developing language and learning, educational performance, and developmental progress.
 The hearing loss may be permanent or fluctuating, mild to profound or unilateral or bilateral.
 Students who are deaf or hard of hearing may use spoken language, sign language or a combination of spoken language and signed systems.